 A Learner-Centred, Contextual Approach

-Thus, curriculum in the MYP is developed with the learner and his or her needs and goals toward this development at its heart.
-The end result, we find, is a student who exemplifies the IB learner profile.
-This profile of personal qualities, rather than a narrow focus on subject and fact mastery, is what will make such a difference in a student’s future.
+Thus, curriculum in the MYP is developed with the learner and his or her needs and goals in mind to cultivate personal and academic development.
+The end result is a student who exemplifies the International Baccalaureate (IB) learner profile.
+This profile of personal qualities is what will prepare our students for a content and successful future.

 A Service-Based Approach